routingblog/arbitration/content/docs/solutions.md

 The FAA has been misinterpreted to preempt state level over contract law. [^newarb1] [^schwartzcorrecting] [^newarb7] However, the state can't be compelled to be a party to the contract.
 This means that statutory civil penalties for violations of consumer protection and employment laws, together with a Qui Tam mechanism to permit private enforcement of those penalties, offers an unorthodox but possibly fruitful alternative to achieving the deterrent effect of class proceedings. [^skincat1]

+# Revocability

+One simple fix for arbitration is to allow the _customer_ or _employee_ to revoke their consent at any time - but not the corporation.
+This would allow for arbitration to remain as an option - while encouraging the agreements to become fair.

 # Footnotes

 [^realright1]: Ryan Schimmel.
 (2023).
 A Real Right to Litigate: Dismantling Mandatory Arbitration and the Restoring Justice for Workers Act.
 SETON HALL LEGISLATIVE JOURNAL, 47 pp 106